 Filing an Insurance Claim vs. Filing a Lawsuit for Medical Bills After an Accident in Chicago

 Accident victims may recover compensation for their medical bills by filing a claim with the at-fault party’s insurance company or by filing a lawsuit against the defendant driver.
 After filing a claim with the other driver’s insurer, an insurance adjuster will be assigned to your case who will evaluate the range of damages caused by your accident.
 The adjuster will also investigate the cause of your collision.
 If your claim is successful, the defendant’s insurer will compensate you for the medical expenses you incurred because of the policyholder’s negligent conduct.
-Victims can reach out to our attorneys for help when filing claims with other drivers’ insurance companies.
+Victims can reach out to our Naperville car accident lawyers for help when filing claims with other drivers’ insurance companies.

 Unfortunately, insurance companies often wish to settle claims for as cheaply as possible.
 Appropriate settlements often cannot be reached between claimants and insurers.
 Therefore, in such cases, car accident lawsuits may be filed seeking further compensation from at-fault motorists.
 By filing a car accident lawsuit, you may recover the monetary damages you deserve.
 However, these cases can be very complex.
 The assistance of our experienced Illinois personal injury lawyers can be very helpful when navigating the road to recovery.

 Lastly, injured motorists should also notify their own insurance companies after suffering car accident injuries in Chicago.
 Damages will usually be paid by the at-fault driver’s insurer after a crash.
 Still, many insurance companies require their policyholders to report all car accident injuries in a timely manner.
 Accordingly, notifying your own insurance company of your injuries can help protect your rights and interests.

 Evidence Used to Establish Damages for Medical Expenses in Chicago Car Accident Lawsuits